kcajj/advanced_programming_project_Genomics_2022/README.md

 we could make our modules available for download on pip, in this way users can use our code on other datasets. to do so we have to upload our packages on python package index(PyPI)

+problems:
+specificity for gff3 files is not so evident activation of operations is not so pretty with this design the operation to retrive the entries for operation types of ensemblhavana is useless operation types are not well defined